 ‘Tis the season!
 No, not that season.
 Hurricane season.
 Summer brings so many wonderful opportunities: summer vacation, trips, sun tans, cool treats, having fun in the sun!

 Unfortunately, the hot weather also brings natural disasters such as hurricanes, tsunamis, and tornadoes.
+Then there are other unexpected natural disasters such as volcanoes and earthquakes.

 How can you make sure that you and your family are prepared?
 Does the bible offer any practical advice to help you before, during and after a natural disaster?
 Let’s dig into these lifesaving scriptural gems!